 Step 4 - Cut back the plant by early spring to encourage new growth

-Step 5 - Protect the plant from extreme cold and wind by placing it in a sheltered location
+Step 5 - Protect potted plants from extreme cold and wind by placing them in a sheltered location